mjhea0/thinkful-mentor/jinja/readme.md

   One common use case is to add a navigation bar.

-4. Add the foloowing code to the base template, just after the opening `<body>` tag:
+4. Add the following code to the base template, just after the opening `<body>` tag:
 ```html
   <nav class="navbar navbar-inverse" role="navigation">
     <div class="container-fluid">